davidwinter/puppet-nginx/README.md

 Clone this into your modules directory.
 Then in your manifests file, add the following:

-	include nginx

-	nginx::vhost { 'vhost_name':
+	nginx::vhost { 'your.domain.com':
-		server_name => 'your.domain.com',
 		root => '/path/to/docroot',
 	}

 That's it!
 If you was expecting more, this module probably isn't for you.
+Though, there are a few options:

+	nginx::vhost { 'my site':
+		root     => '/var/www',
+		ensure   => present,
+		priority => '3',
+		file     => 'my-site',
+		vhost    => 'my.site.com',
+		template => 'myconfig/mysite.conf.erb',
+	}

+The `nginx` class can also be configured:

+	class { 'nginx':
+		ensure        => present,
+		default_vhost => false,
+	}

 ## PHP-fpm